Return to Library Home Page

 USDA 9 (with building protection)-11

-Landscape Use: Mostly used in Phoenix as a large foundation tree up tight against north and east walls of single and multiple story buildings, commercial building courtyard planters, large residential estate front entryways, and in large atriums and courtyards.
+Landscape Use: Mostly used outdoors in Phoenix as a large foundation shrub or tree "up tight" against north and east walls of single and multiple story buildings, commercial building courtyard planters, large residential estate front entryways, and in large atriums and courtyards.
 It is also used as container plant on patios or indoors.
 Its large leaves make it a bold textural accent plant.

 Form & Character: Upright and rounded with age and size, bold, visually impressive, bright and tropical, somewhat irregular at times.